irfanhadiProject/weatherApp/README.md

 # weatherApp

+This app will show you the weather condition in your area.
+Simply inserting lattitude and longitude of your location to the box provided.

+--How to start the app--
-Install node module using "npm i" command line.
+1. Install node module using "npm i" command line.

-Start the server using "nodemon index.js" command line.
+2. Start the server using "nodemon index.js" command line.

-server will start locally on port 3000.
+3. server will start locally on port 3000.
 To access it with your browser, use "http://localhost:3000" url